What We Do

 The Nashua International Sculpture Symposium is an annual community event designed to elevate the awareness and appreciation of public art in Nashua.
 Nashua is the only city in the U.S. which hosts an annual international sculpture symposium.
 Nashua has celebrated its International Sculpture Symposium since 2008.

 Artists are invited from around the world to spend three weeks in Nashua creating public art.
-Truly a community project, residents host the artists in their homes, bring meals as they work, provide transportation, and interact with the artists as they create.
-The completed sculptures are then placed in public places throughout the City for all to enjoy.
+Residents host the artists in their homes, bring meals as they work, provide transportation, and interact with the artists as they create.
+The completed sculptures are then placed in public places .

 As well as bringing public art to the community, the Nashua International Sculpture Symposium also educates the artists about creating large-scale sculpture pieces, exposes the public to different cultures and sculpture techniques and creates sustainable art in the City.

 Sculptors are chosen for their ability to contribute positively to the artistic and cultural development of Nashua.
 The goal is that the Nashua International Sculpture Symposium will help improve the quality of life for both visitors and residents alike.

 The Nashua International Sculpture Symposium is an annual spring event to bring a few artists from around the world to Nashua, NH.
 These artists come for 3 weeks, during which time they each develop a sculpture which is displayed in the City as public art, promoting art in the community.